ArctiqDemos/github-actions/generate-runner-token/README.md

-# Generate App Token Action
+# Generate Runner Token Action

-The Generate App Token Action is a GitHub Action that generates a token for a GitHub App installation using the GitHub App's private key stored securely in Azure Key Vault.
+The Generate Runner Token Action is a GitHub Action that generates a token for a GitHub App installation using the GitHub App's private key stored securely in Azure Key Vault.

 ### Prerequisites: